 Over a long period of time, websites ceased to be a fashion statement or just a beautiful picture.
 A good site must generate an endless stream of leads and sales throughout its existence.
-A website’s design is the first thing that the customer sees, and is the starting point in the chain of big sales.
-In this article, I will describe the basic principles of website design that produces positive sales results.
+A website’s design is the first thing that the customer sees and is the starting point in the chain of big sales.
+In this article, I will describe the basic principles of website design that produce positive sales results.

 Design is a subjective thing.
 Everyone has different tastes, and there are a lot of styles and trends in the world.
 In website design, it is important to focus not only on your own subjective opinion, but also on the tasks of the project, which should be carried out as a whole, and the design in particular.
 To systematize the design approach, I identified five basic steps that should be utilized for developing a design that “sells”.

 Step One: Competitive Analysis, Company Research and its Target Audience